ElectricRCAircraftGuy/ElectricRCAircraftGuy.github.io/_posts/2023-05-24-repairing-macbook.md

 What do you do if your MacBook won't boot?
 How do you turn it on?
 What is "internet booting" and how do you do it?
 Can I boot onto a Linux USB drive to run Linux on my Macbook and recover files?
 If so, how?
 How do I reinstall my MacOS?
 Can I wipe the whole hard drive and just install Linux on my old Macbook that's collecting dust?
 How?

-All steps below are meant to be followed in order, skipping only those you deep appropriate.
+All steps below are meant to be followed in order, skipping only those you deem appropriate.

 _Tested on a 2015 MacBook Air 13", Model A1466 (as printed on the bottom)._